Noise-Resilient Spatial Search with Lackadaisical Quantum Walks: Percolation decoherence in discrete-time quantum walks

 In Fig.~\ref{fig:broken-link-types}, we illustrate how the elimination of an edge affects the amplitude propagation in a coined discrete-time quantum walk.
 For simplicity, the figure omits self-loops and does not depict the flip-flop shift, but the same ideas apply when these elements are present, such as in lackadaisical quantum searches.
+The redirection mechanism illustrated here can be formalized within a linear-algebraic framework based on permutation operators that preserve unitarity under edge removal, as developed in~\cite{vieira_algebraic_2024}.
 Each circle represents a vertex, and each arrow corresponds to one component of the walker's quantum state: the joint state $\ket{v, d}$, where $v$ is the vertex and $d$ indicates the direction (or coin state) in which the walker is pointing.
 In part~(a), no edge has been removed, and amplitude can flow freely between adjacent vertices in both directions.
 The walker at vertex $v$ with coin state pointing to $w$ will hop to $w$ in the next step, and vice versa.
 In part~(b), edge $(v,w)$ has been removed, which prevents the walker from transitioning between those vertices.
 As a consequence, the amplitude that would have flowed through the removed edge must be redirected.
 To maintain unitarity, the amplitude is reallocated to other available coin directions at vertex $v$.
-This mechanism models percolation-type decoherence in the quantum walk: at each time step, the graph connectivity is dynamically modified, but the overall evolution remains unitary by adjusting the internal redistribution of amplitude.
+This mechanism models percolation-type decoherence in the quantum walk: at each time step, the graph connectivity is dynamically modified, but the overall evolution remains unitary by adjusting the internal redistribution of amplitude~\cite{leung_coined_2010, oliveira_decoherence_2006, elster_quantum_2015, rigovacca_two-walker_2016}.

 In Fig.~\ref{fig:succprob-bl}, we have the success probability as a function of time under broken-link decoherence, for different values of the self-loop weight $\ell$.
 The results indicate that self-loops play a protective role: while noise inevitably reduces the maximum success probability, an appropriate choice of $\ell$ mitigates this decay and helps maintain a clear separation from the uniform distribution baseline.